HughBlackledge/miscellaneousPrograms/README.md

 # myPrograms
-So these are some of my programs.
+So these are some of my programs - Some probably won't work.

 I also made a couple of programs to act like c++ libraries: